Xintong26/MFE5210_alpha_factors/README.md

 # MFE5210_alpha_factors
 There are two factors in this project.
 One is a price and volume factor and the other is a fundamental factor.

+The data file is too large to upload, please contact me if necessary.

 ## Correlation matrix
 |Indicators|Value |
 |------| -------- |